arkhamz/arkhamz/README.md

  </a>
 <a href="#" target="blank"> <img align="center"  src="https://cdn-icons-png.flaticon.com/512/5968/5968342.png" width="50" height="50"/>
  </a>

+ ## Personal Projects

+ **History Mate (2022)** - An interactive historical timeline app made with React, Redux, Sequelize/postgreSQL and Firebase authentication

+ **First Contact (2020)** - A space-invaders game made with Python 3.8 and the Pygame library.
+Game audio effects created  using the Viktor NV-1 synthesiser.

 <!--
 **arkhamz/arkhamz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: